 New-to-market businesses must address issues of sales channels, distribution and marketing practices, pricing and labeling, and protection of intellectual property.
-These issues are best addressed through and with an Indian partner or agent.
+These issues can often be effectively addressed through an Indian partner or agent.
 Relationships and personal meetings with potential agents are extremely important.
 Due diligence is strongly recommended to ensure that partners are credible and reliable.

 There are many foreign companies eyeing opportunities in India.
 For entry into the Indian market, it is essential to identify the target market and find good partners who know the local market well and are completely acquainted with procedural issues.
 Foreign investors should also explore various market options in India that could include forming subsidiary relationships or joint ventures with an India-based company.

-Some of the important points for market entry in India are: the ability to understand the diverse market and strategies towards specific regions and income groups (target segment); crafting offerings according to the target group in order to gain early acceptance; integration of the informal sector into the core business model by gaining access to relevant networks; consistency in approaching the market; obtaining mandatory licenses and approvals; understanding the import procedures is one of the key issues for first time export to India.
-Proper documentation and understanding of the Indian import procedure will ensure smooth entry of products into the Indian market.
+Some of the important points for market entry in India are: the ability to understand the diverse market and strategies towards specific regions and income groups (i.e. target segments); crafting offerings according to the target group in order to gain early acceptance; considering the large informal sector into your planning; approaching the market consistently; obtaining mandatory licenses and approvals; and understanding that import procedures are one of the key issues for first-time exports to India.
+Proper documentation and understanding of the Indian import procedures will help to ensure smooth entry of products into the Indian market.

 As stated, U.S. companies, particularly small and medium-sized enterprises, should consider approaching India’s markets on a regional level.
 Good localized information is a key to success in such a large and diverse country.
 The U.S. Commercial Service offices in New Delhi, Mumbai, Chennai, Ahmedabad, Bengaluru, Hyderabad, and Kolkata provide valuable local information and advice and are well connected with local business and economic leaders.
 Multiple agents are often required to serve the various geographic markets in the country.